-Prior to this, Facebook had taken down content that violated its community standards, and if that person kept posting violating content, they’d be blocked from the whole platform for some time.
+Prior to this, Facebook had taken down content that violated its community standards.
+If that person kept posting violating content, they’d be blocked from the whole platform for some time.
 Some were banned altogether.

 The company will invest in a $7.5 million partnership with three universities: the University of Maryland, Cornell University and the University of California, Berkeley.
-The money will go to research improved detection of image and video analysis technology.
+The money will go to research improved image and video analysis technology detection.

 Policy, meaning that “anyone who violates our most serious policies will be restricted from using Live for set periods of time.”
 The tech firm added it would broaden the policy over the coming weeks to ban those users from creating ads, among other changes.